Sculpture Preservation Campaign

 In April of 2016, efforts were initiated to preserve for the future Ann Weaver Norton’s nine monumental sculptures that are situated among our two acres of rare palms and tropical plants.

-Conservation work began in early April, 2016 on Gateway #5, one of Ann’s most recognized works of art, the impressive 20-foot cantilevered, brick sculpture at the edge of the Reflection Pond.
+Thanks to a major gift from former Trustee Leslie Rose, Conservation work began on Gateway #5, one of Ann’s most recognized works of art, the impressive 20-foot cantilevered, brick sculpture at the edge of the Reflection Pool.

 Rosa Lowinger and Associates, a full-service conservation firm based in Miami, was hired to assess and submit a restoration plan for all nine sculptures, one stone and eight brick.
 A national leader in preservation and conservation of art, the Lowinger firm is known for their work at the Smithsonian Institution and Vizcaya Museum & Gardens, among others.

 “These artworks are exhibiting biological growth and the general effects of their environment overall,” stated Kelly Ciociola, associate conservator at Rosa Lowinger and Associates.
 “We plan to get to the root of the deterioration and use materials that will hold up over time while maintaining the integrity of the pieces.”
 Conservation details include cleaning the sculptures, addressing corrosion of exposed rebar, investigating areas of brick loss and instability, reinstalling bricks in their original locations, sourcing new bricks to match missing bricks, and/or patching any losses in the bricks with a conservation grade restoration mortar color.